 There are two Web APIs, SOAP and REST.
 Both services provide the methods for operating on workflow instances in the WEBCON BPS system.
 They allow external systems to start new workflow instances in the system, modify and alter the status of instances existing in a workflow, and to operate on binary attachments of those instances.
 It enables the same operations to be performed at the programming level as those performed by the system users with WEBCON BPS forms.

-BPS REST API uses HTTP, so it is easy to understand, implement and employ in most technologies.
+uses HTTP, so it is easy to understand, implement and employ in most technologies.
 In WEBCON BPS 2019, this API is available in all types of installations (SharePoint and Standalone).
 REST also makes efficient use of bandwidth, as it’s much less verbose than SOAP.

-BPS SOAP API is good for applications that require formal contracts between the API and consumer since it can enforce the use of formal contracts by using WSDL.
+is good for applications that require formal contracts between the API and consumer since it can enforce the use of formal contracts by using WSDL.
 However, please note that SOAP API is available only for SharePoint Classic installations.

 - If, during the integration, it is the BPS that initiates the event, then it is best to use custom actions from SDK to initiate change in a different system.